How to Choose the Best POS System for Your Small Business

 However, just because your POS software or payment processor is PCI compliant, it doesn’t guarantee that you are as a seller.
 For example, imagine you get a PCI-compliant POS system and card terminal.
 You might think you’re good to go, however, PCI compliance is about your entire payment ecosystem.
 How secure is your Wi-Fi network?
 Where do you store customer data?
 (Hint: Keeping credit card info in a spreadsheet doesn’t pass muster.)
 If your whole payments system doesn’t meet PCI-compliance requirements, then you’re not actually PCI compliant.
 It’s especially tricky because PCI rules can change, so with traditional POS systems you might need to manually update the software, payment terminal, Wi-Fi, or other systems in your environment to keep them compliant.

 Fortunately, if you use Square as your small business POS system, we’ve got you covered.
 Since we provide the whole payments environment, we make PCI compliance simple.
-Basically, we provide an integrated solution across payments, POS hardware, software, and customer data.
+Basically, we provide an integrated solution across payments, hardware, software, and customer data.
 We use end-to-end encryption so your customers’ data is safe from the moment the card touches our system.
 And because we push updates over the cloud, if the PCI checklist changes, you always have the current version and can rest easy knowing you’re compliant.
 You can learn more about PCI compliance and how Square uses industry-leading PCI standards here.